A Tale of Two Pantries

 Even during culinary school, I never really developed this skill –why would I?
 I worked with food day and night.
 I ate either in class or at work.
 Sometimes I would have time to run to a farmer’s market and dream of dishes that I wanted to play around with, but then I would bring produce back to my apartment just to realize I didn’t have oil or the right sea salt for the idea anymore.
 The moral of this story is – just because you work with food or are particularly organized in other facets of your life: stocking a healthy pantry for home cooking (and no, shelves of ramen or instant oatmeal packets does not count) is not a breeze.

 However, maintaining a set of key non-perishable ingredients can help you, and anyone you live with, save money, make healthier choices, and be more successfully prepared for impromptu meals.
-That is why I am conducting Stocking a Healthy Pantry.
+That is why I am conducting an upcoming class on Stocking a Healthy Pantry.
 Why not take a little time to evaluate what your pantry currently looks like and how you can improve it for the sake of yourself and your loved ones?